roandegraaf/GrowAssistant-Bridge/docs/custom_integrations.md

 7. **Standards**: Follow the data format standards used by the system for consistent behavior.

 8. **Log Appropriate Data**: Send data logs for all relevant sensor readings.
+Include `pump_num` when logging water/nutrient data.

 9. **Report Problems Promptly**: Use the problem reporting system to alert users of issues.
+Note that common problems (out-of-range values, sensor failures) are automatically detected.

 10. **Handle Actions Robustly**: Implement error handling in action handlers.

 11. **Acknowledge Receipt**: Always acknowledge actions even if you can't complete them.

 12. **Provide Clear Descriptions**: Use clear, actionable descriptions for problems.

+13. **Implement Settings When Needed**: If your integration controls devices that can be configured remotely (lights, climate, pumps), implement the `apply_settings` method to respond to configuration updates from the API.

+14. **Handle Settings Gracefully**: If implementing `apply_settings`, handle partial or missing settings data gracefully - apply what's available and log any issues.

 ## Troubleshooting